imagej/imagej.github.io/_pages/plugins/clahe.md

 {% include thumbnail src='/media/tem.jpg' title='TEM original image'%} {% include thumbnail src='/media/tem-clahe-50-256-2.5.jpg' title='TEM CLAHE processed, (block: 50; bins: 256; max slope: 2.5)'%}

+The plugin **Enhance Local Contrast (CLAHE)** implements the method Contrast [Limited Adaptive Histogram Equalization](http://en.wikipedia.org/wiki/CLAHE)[^1] for enhancing the local contrast of an image.
+In Fiji, it is called through the menu entry **Process / Enhance Local Contrast (CLAHE)**.
+The filter respects the selected regions of interest and triggers an Undo-step.

 The method has three parameters:

 block size